 Florida’s year-round sunshine means that people ride motorcycles far more often than in other states where rainy or snowy seasons keep people off their bikes.
 When there are more motorcycles on the road, there are bound to be a greater number of motorcycle accidents each year.
 Many of these accidents happen in the same common ways, which Miami motorcycle accident lawyer Prosper Shaked will explain.
-If you or a loved one was hurt in a motorcycle crash, contact The Law Offices of Prosper Shaked today for a free consultation on your case.
+If you or a loved one was hurt in a motorcycle crash, contact Prosper Shaked Accident Injury Attorneys PA today for a free consultation on your case.

 How Do Most Motorcycle Accidents Happen in Florida?

 Many of the common causes of motorcycle crashes are also the same causes of car accidents.
 There are common situations in which drivers of any vehicle make serious errors in judgment that cause injuries for other drivers.
 However, there are also certain situations that specifically affect motorcycle riders more often than car or truck drivers.
 Our motorcycle accident lawyer explains these common scenarios that lead to motorcycle accidents in Florida: